GlennSG/CA-Real-Estate-Market-Analysis/README.md

 Market #1 would be a stronger buyers' market than Market #2, and Market #2 would be a stronger renters' market than Market #1 given the information provided.

-Goal: The goal of this project is to see which real-estate market factors may affect the price-to-rent ratio.
+Goal: The goal of this project is to see which real-estate market factors have a strong relationship to the price-to-rent ratio.
 We will explore the following criteria to get a better sense of why the price-to-rent ratio fluctuates over time:

 1. Population Growth